 7. Don't agree to meetings with no clear agenda or end time

-If the desired outcome is set out well with a clear objective and agenda listing topics/questions to cover, no meeting should last more than 30 minutes (we found this egg timer works a treat).
+If the desired outcome is set out well with a clear objective and agenda listing topics/questions to cover, no meeting should last more than 30 minutes.
 It's best to ask for the agenda ahead of the meeting so you can best prepare and make good use of the meeting together.
 This video from David Grady hilariously sums up how bad meetings can get.

 Those hints and tips are just a few of the things that we discussed during the workshop.
 I was first inspired to explore smarter ways of working after reading Tim Ferriss' 4 Hour Work Week (which is well worth a read).
 Also, this TED Talk from Basecamp co-founder Jason Fried shines a light on the amount of time that is wasted in offices and offers some simple tips.